verlok/verlok.github.io/_posts/2020-11-11-capping-image-fidelity-2x-minimize-loading-time.md

 image: capping-image-fidelity__2x.jpg
 ---

-With the rise of very high density "super retina" displays in newest high-end devices such as the whole iPhone 12 and the whole Google Pixel lineups, capping image fidelity to 2x leads to a big improvement in terms of download speed, and no perceivable quality loss for your users.
+With the rise of very high density "super retina" displays in newest high-end devices such as all the iPhone 12 from the Mini to the Pro Max and the whole Google Pixel lineup, capping image fidelity to 2x leads to a big improvement in terms of download speed, and no perceivable quality loss for your users.
 Here's a new best practice on how to do that.

 <figure>
   <div class="post-image-spacer" style="background-color: #eee">